16th/17th c, pine, mineral pigments, gesso, gold leaf. 33″w, 17.5″d, 79″h.

 Below this storage compartment is a desk-like structure, with a narrow panel at the top providing a ledge for supporting offering vessels and bowls necessary at religious rites.
 This “desk” has two drawers used for storing items related to the rites.
 Each drawer front is decorated with a “Taoyuan” design with lobed-shape ends within a T-fret motif on an orange ground.
 The T-fret or key fret is an auspicious design signifying wealth, in this case spiritual wealth.
 Below the drawers is an apron with a wide band painted with the stylized swastika motif symbolizing ultimate harmony and the Seal of the Heart of the Buddha.
 The rest of the board is painted with a scrolling floral vine design, with a scalloped hem.

-This cabinet has simple door pulls and drawer pulls made from raw pieces of leather, likely from a horse a Tibetan nomad used as transportation.
+This cabinet has simple door pulls and drawer pulls made from pieces of leather, likely from a horse a Tibetan nomad used as transportation.
 The side panels show hand-chiseled blade marks, evidence this is a hand-made antique piece.
-This is a rare cabinet as not many religious items, especially a big temple chest, survived a cultural revolution and is in excellent condition.
-As Tibet has banned any antiques, especially of religious significance, from leaving the country to preserve its heritage.
+This is a rare cabinet as not many religious items, especially a big temple chest, survived a cultural revolution when such items were especially sought to be destroyed.
+Now Tibet has banned any antiques, especially of religious significance, from leaving the country to preserve its heritage.
 This magnificent temple piece is a treasure today.